zsotyooo/oryx/README.md

 Once installed locally, sable can be used:

 - to enrich your webpack configuration (i.e. entry points)
-- to run webpack (but with a nicer console output)
+- to run webpack (but with a nicer terminal output)

 #### webpack.config.js